 So, if an ECG is the same thing as an EKG, then why are there two different abbreviations?
 It’s actually quite simple—when the word electrocardiogram is translated into the German language, it is spelled Elektro-kardiographie.
 EKG is just the way some people choose to say ECG based on this translation.

 The NeuroSky CardioChipTM takes full advantage of the data collected via ECG and EKG technology—presenting a number of benefits to wearable device manufacturers.
 The world’s smallest ECG biosensor, it is incredibly small, measuring in at 3mm x 3mm.
 It’s also the most completely integrated chip on the market, making it ideal for enabling easy-to-use mHealth wearables, devices, and apps to better track and manage physical and mental wellness.
 You can learn more about these use-cases in our whitepaper, Enabling Accurate and Reliable Stress-level Measurements with ECG and EKG Technologies.

 The CardioChip makes use of NeuroSky’s biometric algorithm, which allows it to not only capture heart health data, but also present it in terms that are easy to understand for users.
 A perfect example of the CardioChip in action can be found in the ASUS ZenWatch.
 This tastefully designed device allows you to collect a wide assortment of health statistics, including heart rate, discretely from your watch.
 And because it’s powered by the CardioChip, the data collected is presented in terms a wearer can understand and action—allowing them to make smarter decisions about their health.

-For more information on the application of ECG/EKG biosensor technology in wearable and mobile devices, download our free whitepaper: Wearable Solutions for Improving Heart Health & Wellness.
+You can learn more about utilizing ECG and EKG biosensor technology (such as the CardioChip) in wearable and mobile devices by downloading our free whitepaper: Wearable Solutions for Improving Heart Health & Wellness.